-Note the differences in the temporal resolution of the studies used for the comparison, specifically the EPA GHGI basin-level estimates are based on Maasakkers et al. (2023) for the year 2020 (the latest year for which spatially explicit estimates are available), Lu et al. (2023) GOSAT estimates are for the year 2019, and Shen et al. (2022) TROPOMI estimates are based on satellite observation data aggregated over the period between May 2018 and February 2020. a Loss rates calculated assuming 90% methane content in each basin, for ease of comparison with Lu et al. b Tcf = Trillion cubic feet c.
+Note the differences in the temporal resolution of the studies used for the comparison, specifically the EPA GHGI basin-level estimates are based on Maasakkers et al. (2023) for the year 2020 (the latest year for which spatially explicit estimates are available), Lu et al. (2023) GOSAT estimates are for the year 2019, and Shen et al. (2022) TROPOMI estimates are based on satellite observation data aggregated over the period between May 2018 and February 2020. a Loss rates calculated assuming 80% methane content in each basin; see Omara, 2024 data set for basin boundary definitions.. b 1x1012 ft3 c.
 Methane loss rate calculated using 2021 production data from Enverus Prism d.
 Methane loss rate calculated using 2019 production data from Enverus Prism. d.
 For the Permian, Shen et al. (2022) reports posterior emissions in the range of 2.9 to 3.7 Tg/year representing a production-normalized methane loss rate of 3.5% to 4.6%.